Sergei-Korneev/obsidian-local-images-plus/README.md

 Starting from version 0.14.5 attachment names are generated according to MD5, therefore they are pretty unique within the vault.

-This means you can place an attachement file anywhere within your vault, replace the absolute path in a tag with the file name and Obsidian will still show it in your note.
+This means you can place an attachment file anywhere within your vault, replace the absolute path in a tag with the file name and Obsidian will still show it in your note.